Regional 1 North East: Table

+Green background is the promotion place.
+Pink background are the relegation places (subject to confirmation by the RFU).
+Updated: 13 April 2025 Source:

 2023–24

 Nine of last seasons teams compete in this season's competition.
 Last season's champions, Billingham, are promoted to National League 2 North, while two teams were relegated to Regional 2 North Midlands; Paviors (11th) and West Bridgford (12th).
 New teams in the league are Blaydon and Harrogate, relegated from National League 2 North, and one team was promoted from Regional 2 North East, Pontefract.